Posts

 Image

-The Story of White Rice in India Polished Deception: How British Colonial Milling Stripped India's Rice of Its Nutritional Essence During British colonial rule in the 19th century, the introduction of mechanical milling processes transformed India's rice consumption.
-Traditional hand-pounded methods, which preserved the nutrient-rich bran and germ layers, were replaced by techniques that produced polished white rice.
-This shift prioritized taste, shelf life and visual appeal over nutritional value, leading to widespread health issues.
-The removal of essential nutrients, particularly thiamine (vitamin B₁), resulted in a surge of beriberi cases - a neurological disease linked to thiamine deficiency.
-Ironically, the discarded rice polishings, rich in these vital nutrients, were often fed to livestock or discarded, exacerbating the problem.
-This colonial-era change not only altered dietary habits but also had lasting health implications for the Indian populace.
-The prefer...
+Polished Deception: How British Colonial Milling Stripped India's Rice of Its Nutritional Essence During British colonial rule in the 19th century, the introduction of mechanical milling processes transformed India's fundamental dietary staple: rice.
+Traditional hand-pounded methods, which painstakingly preserved the nutrient-rich bran and germ layers, were rapidly replaced by industrialized techniques that produced polished white rice.
+This profound shift prioritized taste, shelf life, and visual appeal - the characteristics favored by colonial trade interests - over the holistic nutritional value cherished by traditional practices.
+The consequences of this change were swift and devastating.
+The harsh milling process effectively stripped the rice grain of its most essential nutrients, particularly thiamine (vitamin B₁) .
+Thiamine is critical for nerve and muscle function, and its removal resulted in a widespread surge of beriberi cases - a cr...